Thinking about garage door replacement? I’ve got ten tips to help you make the right choice for your home!

-Several weeks ago we replaced our garage door and I shared the before and after pics and my excitement over how the new garage door transformed the look of our home.
+Several weeks ago we replaced our garage door and I’m amazed at how the new garage door transformed the look of our home!
 My husband and I had never purchased a garage door before and since it’s a pretty big investment, I did quite a bit of reading and research before making a choice.
-I’m not claiming to be a garage door expert, but I certainly learned a lot along the way and have put a everything that I learned together to create this post with tips for making the right decision when choosing a garage door.
-I hope that having all of this information in one place will be helpful to some of you when the time comes to replace your own garage door (which hopefully won’t be due to an oops like mine – an open car tailgate and closing garage door aren’t a good combination…).
+I learned a ton about garage door replacement along the way so have put everything I now know together to share ten tips for choosing the right garage door for your home.

-3. Choose a garage door color that coordinates with the exterior colors of your home, whether that be by selecting one of the standard prefinished door colors or painting/staining your door a custom color.
+Take time choosing your garage color whether that be by selecting one of the standard prefinished door colors or painting/staining your door a custom color.
 Most garage door manufacturers offer their garage doors in several fairly standard color options.
 If one of the standard colors matches well with the rest of your house, perfect!
 A prefinished door is the way to go if you can find a color that works for you because it’s virtually maintenance free.
 However, if none of the colors offered by the manufacturer work well with the exterior colors of your home, consider painting it.
 To make the painting job easier on you, you can request to have the door delivered to your home prior to installation so that you can paint the individual sections of the door before it is hung.
 Be sure to follow the manufacturer’s instructions for how to prep your door before painting, the type of paint to use (use of oil based paint may void the warranty), and restrictions on painting with dark colors.

 |The rectangular shape of these garage doors’ window openings and the division of the windows with square grilles mimic the design of this home’s large window (to the left of the garage doors) that has rectangular trim and square grills.|